 The Company selectively uses interest rate swaps to reduce market risk associated with changes in interest rates for its fixed-rate bonds.
-At September 30, 2016, all outstanding interest rate swaps qualify for the long-haul method.
+At September 30, 2017, the Company did not have any outstanding interest rate swaps.
 The Company assesses retrospective and prospective effectiveness and records any measured ineffectiveness in the consolidated statements of income on a monthly basis.